KaneCohen/onix-pro/README.md

 ## More information please check the tutorial in this link https://onixpro.net/tutorial

-Onix pro is a page builder that use grape-js, tailwind and integrate with laravel, Onix Pro allow you to save pages, blocks and use the Onix Pro Store a server to quickly help you build pages.
+Onix pro is a page builder that uses Grapejs, tailwind and integrates with Laravel.
+Onix Pro allows you to save pages, blocks and use the Onix Pro Store which is a server to quickly help you build pages.

 # Features

 - [ ] Tailwind css framework based, all the components out of the box works with tailwind.
-- [ ] Quickly page desing.
+- [ ] Quick page design.
 - [ ] Simple Laravel integration.
-- [ ] Onix Store allow you to download new designs on the fly.
+- [ ] Onix Store allows you to download new designs on the fly.
-- [ ] Npm presetup ready to be modify to you need.
+- [ ] Npm is set-up ready to be modified to your needs.
 - [ ] Open source you can change for you needs.
-- [ ] Out of the box integrated with Daisy Ui framework, but can be disable.
+- [ ] Out of the box integrated with Daisy Ui\I framework, but can be disabled.

 # Installation